TedTschopp/Ironsworn-SRD/Ironsworn SRD.md

 ### Vows

 When you Swear an Iron Vow, you give it a rank (troublesome, dangerous, formidable, extreme, or epic), and mark it on your character sheet.
-You then use a vow progress track to mark when you Reach a Milestone.
+You then use a vow progress track to mark when you *Reach a Milestone*.

 You should start your first session with two vows: A long term goal (your background vow) and an immediate situation which must be dealt with (your inciting incident).

-### Bonds
+### Bonds and Relationships

-As you build relationships and undertake and complete quests in the service of others, you create bonds by making the Forge a Bond move.
+As you build relationships and undertake and complete quests in the service of others, you create bonds by making the *Forge a Bond* move.

 Bonds provide narrative texture to your world by fleshing out other characters and communities.
 They give you places to return to, and people to reconnect with, when your life as Ironsworn has taken its toll.
 Bonds also provide mechanical benefits when you act within a community or interact with someone with whom you share a bond.
 For example, the Sojourn move gives you a bonus to your action roll if you have a bond with that community.